MarkH817/lion-byte.com/src/posts/js-crash-course.md

 ---
 date: 2018-07-10
 title: JavaScript Crash Course
+description: Quick guide to JavaScript that I wrote for my team in my senior capstone course project.
 ---

 I wrote most of this post roughly a year ago for my Design Studio team, since some of our team members have not used JavaScript before.
 This is only meant to be a starting point in learning JavaScript.